Generalized Perturbed Kepler Problem: Gravitational Wave Imprints from Eccentric Compact Binaries: Observational Prospects

+Next, we consider $\bar{n}_{6}$, a term in the regime $ k > 4$, and estimate its measurement uncertainty by introducing perturbative terms from the set $n_{k} \in \{\bar{n}_6, \, (\bar{n}_6, \, \bar{n}_3), (\bar{n}_6, \bar{n}_5) \}$ such that $\bar{n}_{k}/\nu_{k} = 10^{-5}$ at the ISCO.
+We find that the presence of $\bar{n}_5$, a perturbation that exhibits a similar increasing trend with frequency, affects the estimation of $\bar{n}_6$, leading to significant error.
+Estimating $\bar{n}_6$ when it is the sole perturbative term, the error is minimized, followed by the case with $\bar{n}_6$ and $\bar{n}_3$.
+It is important to note that we have fixed the magnitudes of terms to have comparable effects on the system's potential and emitted gravitational waves (see Figs.~\ref{fig:ratio} and \ref{fig:powers}).
+This step up highlights how different terms influence each other's estimation based on their frequency evolution trend.
+In real scenarios, both the magnitude of the perturbing potential and its frequency behavior would influence the estimation errors.
+Consequently, our ability to constrain the perturbative potentials in real events will be shaped by these subtleties.

 An extensive analysis of these rich phenomenologies and their detectability/measurability requires a dedicated study.
-We aim to perform it in a future work with a few astrophysically motivated models, where deviations from Keplerian dynamics arises more naturally.
-To quantitatively assess detection prospects and parameter estimation, a Fisher matrix analysis will be instrumental.
-This would involve computing the partial derivatives of the waveform phase with respect to the parameters $\bar{n}_k$ (or equivalently $c_k$) and eccentricity $e_0$, and evaluating the covariance matrix to estimate parameter uncertainties.
+We aim to perform it in a future work with a few astrophysically motivated models, where deviations from Keplerian dynamics arise more naturally.
 Such analysis will help identify regions in parameter space where the perturbations are distinguishable from standard inspiral signals, and where degeneracies might arise, especially when multiple $r^{-k}$-perturbations are present.
 It will also clarify how the signal duration, signal-to-noise ratio, and detector configuration affect our ability to constrain specific types of perturbations.